 Expansion plans include both surrounding states and regional targets such as Texas, Florida and the Carolinas.

-The 30-second spot — or the window at the top of this page — describes with simple, colorful graphics the mobile-friendly platform designed to empower customers to complete their entire vehicle-buying process online, including trade-in, financing and home delivery in as fast as one day.
+The 30-second spot — which you can view here or the window at the top of this page — describes with simple, colorful graphics the mobile-friendly platform designed to empower customers to complete their entire vehicle-buying process online, including trade-in, financing and home delivery in as fast as one day.

 “Buying new cars is a nearly $600 billion industry in the U.S.,” Gorham said.
 “Yet until Joydrive, there was not a complete digital marketplace solution for customers, many of whom don’t like visiting dealers.”